mrSahibdeepSingh/mrSahibdeepSingh/README.md

-- 👋 Hi, I’m @mrSahibdeepSingh
+Hi👋 My name is  Sahibdeep Singh

-- 👀 I’m interested in learning new technologies and programming langs.
+- 👀 I’m a full-stack developer
+- 🌍  I'm from India
-- 🌱 I’m currently learning Python & ML
+- ⚡ I’m currently learning Python & flutter
 - 📫 How to reach me?
 Well, you can contact me on my mailId mr.sahibsingh@outlook.com

   Thanking You!!!